Neale Tillin

 Biography

-Neale joined the University of Roehampton in September 2010 and is currently Deputy Head of the Department of Life Sciences.
-Prior to this, Neale has held roles as programme director for BSc Sport and Exercise Science and Sport Psychology programmes (2016-2019), Acting Head of the Sport and Exercise Science Reserach Unit (2013-2014), Senior Lecturer (2013-present), Lecturer (2010-2013), and visiting researcher at Loughborough University (2012).
+Neale is an Honourary Research Fellow within the School of Life and Health Sciences at Roehampton.
+He first joined the University of Roehampton in September 2010 and held roles as Deputy Dean (2019-2024), Programme Leader for BSc Sport and Exercise Science and Sport Psychology programmes (2016-2019), Senior Lecturer (2013-2016), and Lecturer (2010-2013).
 Neale completed his PhD in Neuromuscular Function at Loughborough University (2007-2010), his MSc in Human Movement at the University of Western Australia (2006), and his BSc in Sport and Exercise Sciences at Cardiff Metropolitan University (2001-2004).

 Qualifications